 As stated, a court’s first concern is what will be best for a child at the center of a child custody battle.
 Before this can be properly decided, a judge will want to know what kind of living environment both parents can provide.
 The safety, stability, and comfort of a parent’s home are all closely examined before a judge will rule on whether an environment is a healthy one for a child.

 Among other things, children require consistency and stability in order to thrive.
 Such is particularly important for school-aged children.
-Minors already attending a school where they are thriving academically and socially often weighs into a judge’s decision about how custody will be determined.
-Both parents living within close proximity to a child’s school may be ideal, but when one parent lives within a decent proximity to a child’s existing school and the other lives too far away for a child to comfortably commute to school, a judge may use this information to favor one parent’s home over another for physical custody.
+Minors already attending a school where they are thriving academically and socially often weigh into a judge’s decision about how custody will be determined.
+Both parents living within close proximity to a child’s school may be ideal, but when one parent lives within decent proximity to a child’s existing school and the other lives too far away for a child to comfortably commute to school, a judge may use this information to favor one parent’s home over another for physical custody.

 Basic needs, such as food, shelter, clothing, and security are always factored into a judge’s decision about child custody.
 Beyond this, however, a judge may weigh needs like communication or even a child’s special physical or mental needs.
 For example, if a child has a closer bond to one parent or finds it easier to communicate with one parent over another, that may be factored into a judge’s decision.
 Children with special needs that one parent has more experience attending to than the other may also be considered.